 Additionally to the financial dimension of power concentration; how much political influence do the big tech companies have?

 Emilia Javorsky: Google or Microsoft have deep lobbying branches and much more influence over government stakeholders than a normal lobby.
-Their main argument against AI guard rails is to ensure geopolitical competitiveness and emphasize the importance of these models.
+Their main argument against AI guard rails is to ensure geopolitical competitiveness.
 Through this narrative, they have quite a bit of influence over the trajectory of government regulation, but I think politics and money are two aspects that people are already more aware of.
 There are also sociocultural dimensions in terms of power concentration that are important to address.

 What exactly are the sociocultural dimensions?